s) Provisions, contingent liabilities and contingent assets

 The post-retirement medical care plan provides for reimbursement of health care costs to certain categories of employees post their retirement.
 The reimbursement is subject to an overall ceiling sanctioned based on cadre of the employee at the time of retirement.
 The plan is unfunded.
 Employees do not contribute to the plan.

-General descriptions of defined benefit plans: a Gratuity plan
+General descriptions of defined benefit plans a Gratuity plan

 The Company makes contributions to the employees' group gratuity-cum-life assurance scheme of the Life Insurance Corporation of India, a funded defined benefit plan for qualifying employees.
 The scheme provides for lump sum payment to employees at retirement, death while in employment or termination of employment of an amount equivalent to 15 days salary for every completed year of service or part thereof in excess of six months, provided the employee has completed five years in service.
+Unfunded gratuity represents a small part of gratuity plan which is not material.
+Further, the unfunded portion includes amounts payable in respect of the Company's foreign operations which result in gratuity payable to employees engaged as per local laws of country of operation.

 b Post-retirement medical benefit plan